WYPetuous/PIT/README.md

 ##Acknowledgement

-The codes are based on [BasicSR](https://github.com/xinntao/BasicSR)and [ART](https://github.com/gladzhang/ART).
+The codes are based on [BasicSR](https://github.com/xinntao/BasicSR) and [ART](https://github.com/gladzhang/ART).
 Thanks for their awesome works.